A Benchmark Construction and Evaluation Framework for Specialist Domains: Case Study on Defense-related Documents: Results

+We evaluate end-to-end QA with a fixed retriever (GTE-multilingual-Base, top-$k$), where we use $k{=}3$ as a modest-context deployment setting that keeps the generator input budget controlled while still allowing multi-passage evidence to surface.
+Following the metric design in~\Cref{sec:eval-setup}, we report the recall-oriented coverage metrics (Token Recall, ROUGE-L Recall, BERTScore Recall) alongside the RAGEval grounding diagnostics; appendix tables (\Cref{appd:gold-context,appd:qa-ibm-granite}) report the same metric set under oracle and IBM Granite retrieval.
+The results in~\Cref{tab:qa-rageval-gte} show that, under the same GTE retrieved context, stronger and larger off-the-shelf LLMs remain competitive on individual semantic or irrelevance metrics, but no baseline dominates across the coverage and grounding diagnostics.
+This leaves room for domain adaptation: as detailed below, \ours{} SFT shifts the overall profile toward higher answer coverage and lower hallucination under the same retrieval and prompt setting.

-We Supervise-Fine-Tune (SFT) an open model (Llama3.1-8B-Instruct)\footnote{We choose Llama~3.1--8B for its deployment-friendly footprint and prior adoption in defense and national security AI contexts \cite{meta_llama31,cio_llama_defense}.} with LoRA~\cite{hu2021lora} on the DoRA training split (5,150 instances; 90/10 train/eval).
-Each training example concatenates the question with its evidence context $\mathrm{ctx}(E)$ and predicts the reference answer, mirroring the end-to-end RAG setting.
+\paragraph{DoRA SFT.} We Supervise-Fine-Tune (SFT) an open model (Llama3.1-8B-Instruct)\footnote{We choose Llama~3.1--8B for its deployment-friendly footprint and prior adoption in defense and national security AI contexts \cite{meta_llama31,cio_llama_defense}.} with LoRA~\cite{hu2021lora} on the cross-generator DoRA training split (5,323 Claude Sonnet 4.6 instances from the 20-document train-only corpus, 90/10 train/eval).
+Each example concatenates the question with evidence context $\mathrm{ctx}(E)$ and predicts the reference answer, mirroring end-to-end RAG.
 We optimize:

-where $\theta$ denotes the (adapter) parameters.
-As shown in \Cref{tab:qa-rageval-gte}, \ours SFT yields large gains over the base model (Llama3.1-8B-Instruct: +18.4 Tok.~F1, +17.6 ROUGE-L, +26.1 BLEU) and improves RAGEval faithfulness (completeness +10 percentage points, hallucination by halved, and irrelevance reduced), indicating that even with lightweight domain adaptation on \ours can complement retrieval error for improved task success and faithfulness of domain RAG-based systems.